Linerre/Eloquent-JavaScript/README.md

 storage(bigOak, "enemies")
   .then(value => console.log("Got", value));
 ```
 I have decided to switch to other resources, say MDN, and use this book only as auxiliary ref and come back to it to review some concepts and do the exercises.
-I will keep doing and updating exes though.
+I will keep doing and updating exercises though.

+*This repo will be updated in a very slow manner.*
 (TO BE UPDATED)